“Why do the leaves fall off the trees?” It’s a question most parents have heard at some point.

-So, as parents, how do we protect our children and make sure they get through the winter fit, healthy and happy?
+So, as parents, how do we keep our children fit, healthy and happy through the winter?

 It’s certainly not easy at this time of year as the days get shorter, the weather isn’t quite so inviting for outdoor activities and the lovely summer salads and fruit become less common.

-Here’s a few nuggets of autumn inspiration to help your children to thrive.
+Here’s a few nuggets of autumn inspiration to help children thrive.

 Autumn vegetables are perfect for making simple, super vitamin-charged soup.
 Pumpkins, butternut squash, sweet potatoes, carrots and parsnips can be roasted or boiled and liquidised to please even the most vegetable-reluctant little mouths!
 Children love to help so this can be a great activity as well.
 Flavours that work well to add flavour can include orange, coriander, cumin, lentils and even milk or yoghurt for a creamy taste.